mrfearless/creating-controls-in-assembler/registering-our-control-simplebuttonregister.md

-# Registering Our Control - SimpleButtonRegister
+# Registering Our Control - SimpleButtonRegister {#simplebuttonregister}

 The `SimpleButtonCreate` function will call our `SimpleButtonRegister` function to register the class associated with our control.
 So why do we need the `SimpleButtonRegister` function?, surely we can just handle all this in the `SimpleButtonCreate` function?